Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 important role in the diffusion of Catholicism in Asia, Africa and the Americas:

-the building where the institution is housed was built in part by Gian Lorenzo Bernini during the pontificate of Pope Urban VIII and in part by Francesco Borromini after 1646; Borromini, a nephew of Carlo Maderno, the architect of many buildings for Pope Paul V,
+the building where the institution is housed was built in part by Gian Lorenzo Bernini during the pontificate of Pope Urban VIII and in part by Francesco Borromini after 1646; Borromini, a nephew of Carlo Maderno, the architect of many buildings for Pope Paul V, including the fašade of S. Pietro,

 the technical skills of a professional architect.